-In mediation, an impartial third party (the mediator) facilitates your negotiations with the other disputing party, and tries to help you settle your case.
-However, the mediator cannot give either of you legal advice, and cannot be an advocate for either side.
-If you or the other party involved has your own lawyer, they may or may not be present at your mediation sessions.
-If they are not present, you can consult with your attorney between mediation sessions.
-Once an agreement is reached, a draft of the settlement terms is usually prepared by the mediator for review, and can be reviewed and edited by you and the other party along with your attorneys.
+In mediation, an impartial third party (the mediator) facilitates negotiations with the other disputing party, and tries to help settle the case.
+However, the mediator cannot give either party legal advice and cannot be an advocate for either side.
+If a party involved has his or her own lawyer, the attorney may or may not be present at mediation sessions.
+If the attorneys are not present, a party can consult with the attorney between mediation sessions.
+Once an agreement is reached, a draft of the settlement terms is usually prepared by the mediator for review, and can be reviewed and edited by the parties along with the attorneys.

-Collaborative Law was designed to allow you to have your own lawyer with you during the negotiation process, while maintaining the same commitment to settlement as the sole agenda.
-It is the job of your lawyers, who have received training similar to the training that mediators receive in interest-based negotiation, to work with their own clients and one another to assure the process stays balanced, positive and productive.
-Once an agreement is reached, it is drafted by both lawyers, and reviewed and edited by you and the other party along with your lawyers, until everyone is satisfied with the final document.
+Collaborative Law was designed to allow parties to have their own lawyers with them during the negotiation process, while maintaining the same commitment to settlement as the sole agenda.
+It is the job of the lawyers, who have received training similar to the training that mediators receive in interest-based negotiation, to work with their own clients and one another to assure the process stays balanced, positive and productive.
+Once an agreement is reached, it is drafted by both lawyers, and reviewed and edited by the parties, until everyone is satisfied with the final document.

 Both Collaborative Practice and mediation rely on the voluntary and free exchange of information and a commitment to resolutions that respect the parties’ shared goals.
-This doesn’t mean you and the other party have to be in agreement on the issues, only in agreement on your intention to participate in the process in good faith.
+This doesn’t mean the parties have to be in agreement on the issues, only in agreement on their intentions to participate in the process in good faith.

-If mediation does not result in a settlement, you and your attorney have the option to move forward together with litigation in court.
-In Collaborative Practice, the lawyers and parties sign an agreement with the sole focus of negotiations between toward a successful out of court resolution of all issues.
-It specifically states your Collaborative attorney and any other professional team members will be disqualified from participating in litigation with you if the Collaborative Process is terminated without an agreement being reached.
-You and the other party will need to hire new attorneys to proceed with litigation.
+If mediation does not result in a settlement, each party and his/her attorney have the option to move forward together with litigation in court.
+In Collaborative Practice, the lawyers and parties sign an agreement with the sole focus of negotiations toward a successful out of court resolution of all issues.
+It specifically states the Collaborative attorney and any other professional team members will be disqualified from participating in litigation if the Collaborative Process is terminated without an agreement being reached.
+The parties will need to hire new attorneys to proceed with litigation.

-The chosen professionals who work together on your behalf, your spouses’ behalf, and on behalf of the family’s best interests as a problem-solving team rather than as adversaries to facilitate an out-of-court divorce.
-A Collaborative Team can be any combination of professionals you choose to work with to resolve your dispute.
-It can be just you, your spouse, and your Collaborative lawyers which comprise the Collaborative Law component of Collaborative Practice.
-It can be you, your spouse, your Collaborative attorneys and a single financial professional often referred to as a “financial neutral.”
+The chosen professionals who work together on the parties’ behalf, and on behalf of the family’s best interests as a problem-solving team rather than as adversaries to facilitate an out-of-court divorce.
+A Collaborative Team can be any combination of professionals chosen to work with to resolve the dispute.
+It can be just the parties and Collaborative lawyers which comprise the Collaborative Law component of Collaborative Practice.
+It can be the parties, Collaborative attorneys and a single financial professional often referred to as a “financial neutral.”
 It can also include divorce coaches, licensed mental health professionals working as a team either before or after the Collaborative attorneys are chosen and the legal process begins.
 Finally, a mental health professional with special expertise working with children may represent your childrens’ interests as the Child Specialist member of your Collaborative Team.
 The model is flexible so it can address your specific concerns and provide whatever support and advice is needed.

 In a conventional divorce, one spouse sues the other for divorce and sets in motion a series of legal steps.
 Frequently the process leads to the involvement of the court to achieve a final resolution.
-The process of a conventional divorce by its nature forces you and your spouse to become adversaries, with one eventually being the “winner” and the other being the “loser.”
-The conflict generate as a result can cause tremendous emotional trauma for all the participants and destroy relationships.
-It is especially difficult on your children who can be made to feel they must take sides as well.
+The process of a conventional divorce by its nature forces the spouses to become adversaries, with one eventually being the “winner” and the other being the “loser.”
+The conflict generated as a result can cause tremendous emotional trauma for all the participants and destroy relationships.
+It is especially difficult on children who can be made to feel they must take sides as well.

 By its definition, Collaborative Practice is a non-adversarial approach to divorce.
-You, your spouse, and both your lawyers along with any other supportive Collaborative Team professionals pledge in writing not to go to court.
-You negotiate in good faith, and achieve a mutually-agreed upon settlement outside of court.
-You remain in control of the timing, the discussion, the areas to be addressed, and the solutions.
-The cooperative nature of Collaborative Practice can greatly ease the emotional strain caused by the breakup of a marriage, preserve your family relationships and mental health, prevent anxiety and stress, and protect the well-being of your children.
+The parties and both lawyers along with any other supportive Collaborative Team professionals pledge in writing not to go to court.
+Parties negotiate in good faith, and achieve a mutually-agreed upon settlement outside of court.
+The parties remain in control of the timing, the discussion, the areas to be addressed, and the solutions.
+The cooperative nature of Collaborative Practice can greatly ease the emotional strain caused by the breakup of a marriage, preserve family relationships and mental health, prevent anxiety and stress, and protect the well-being of children.

 Collaborative Practice is guided by a critically important principle: respect.
-By setting a respectful tone, Collaborative Practice encourages you and your divorcing spouse to demonstrate compassion, understanding and cooperation.
-Collaborative professionals are trained in non-confrontational negotiation techniques to help you and your spouse keep discussions productive, and avoid personal attacks.
+By setting a respectful tone, Collaborative Practice encourages divorcing spouses to demonstrate compassion, understanding and cooperation.
+Collaborative professionals are trained in non-confrontational negotiation techniques to help parties keep discussions productive and avoid personal attacks.
 The goal of Collaborative Practice is to build a settlement on areas of agreement, not to perpetuate disagreement.

-When a couple decides to pursue a Collaborative Practice divorce, they each hire Collaborative Practice lawyers.
+When a couple decides to pursue a Collaborative Practice divorce, they each hire Collaborative lawyers.
 All of the parties agree in writing not to go to court.
-Then, you and your spouse meet both privately with your individual lawyers and in face-to-face discussions.
+Then, each spouse meets privately with individual lawyers and in face-to-face discussions.
 Additional experts such as divorce coaches and child and financial specialists may join the process.
-Sometimes these professionals are the first person you discuss your divorce with, and they bring together the rest of your Collaborative Divorce team.
+Sometimes these professionals are the first person a party discusses divorce with, and they bring together the rest of the Collaborative Divorce team.
 These sessions with both spouses and all Collaborative Team members involved work toward an honest exchange of information and expression of needs and expectations.
 The well-being of any children receive priority attention.
 Children may be represented by the “child specialist,” a trained mental health professional who discusses the children’s interests.
 Mutual problem-solving by all the parties leads to the final divorce agreement.
 A similar process can get excellent results in other types of civil disputes beyond family law matters.

-Your individual circumstances control the speed of any dispute resolution process as long as you do not engage in litigation controlled by the courts.
+Individual circumstances control the speed of any dispute resolution process as long as a party does not engage in litigation controlled by the courts.
 Collaborative Practice can be one way of achieving a more direct and efficient resolution.
 From the start, it focuses on problem solving, not blaming or endlessly airing grievances.
-Full disclosure and open communications help to assure all your issues are discussed in a timely manner.
-You are also freed from being beholden to the court calendar.
-Because your final settlement is reached out of court, you are not kept waiting for multiple court appearances or waiting to get on a crowded schedule which happens in conventional divorce litigation.
-You can work through your divorce at the pace that best suits you and your family’s needs.
+Full disclosure and open communications help to assure all issues are discussed in a timely manner.
+Parties are also freed from being beholden to the court calendar.
+Because a final settlement is reached out of court, parties are not kept waiting for multiple court appearances or waiting to get on a crowded schedule which happens in conventional divorce litigation.
+Parties can work through your divorce at the pace that best suits the parties’ and family’s needs.

 Divorce and termination of domestic partnerships are an ending and a beginning all wrapped up into one process.
-Collaborative Practice helps you anticipate you and your family’s best interests in moving forward, and include your needs in the discussions.
-When you have children affected, Collaborative Practice makes their future the number one priority.
-As a more respectful, dignified process, Collaborative Practice helps you and your family make a smoother transition to the next stage of your lives, maintaining relationships and lessening trauma and stress.
+Collaborative Practice helps parties anticipate their family’s best interests in moving forward, and include their needs in the discussions.
+When children affected, Collaborative Practice makes their future the number one priority.
+As a more respectful, dignified process, Collaborative Practice helps the family make a smoother transition to the next stage of their lives, maintaining relationships and lessening trauma and stress.
 Individuals and their children often find they heal more quickly and with fewer lasting effects.
 The same benefits can also be achieved in employment, real estate, business, probate and other civil law disputes.

 The Interdisciplinary Collaborative Team Model is a multi-disciplinary team approach to dispute resolution, which includes attorneys, mental health professionals, a financial specialist (financial neutral), and when there are minor children, a child specialist working interactively as equals.
 Team members share the same core values and philosophy, consistent with the International Association of Collaborative Professionals ethical guidelines.
 Team members pledge they will not be involved in any court litigation concerning an assigned Collaborative Practice case.
 All members agree they will withdraw from the case if the parties drop out and decide to pursue litigation.

-You and your spouse choose all your Collaborative Practice team members at the beginning of your case.
-The team is ideally made up of you, your spouse, and your two Collaborative lawyers, one for each of you; two divorce coaches, one for each individual; a child specialist who represents the voice of the child(ren); and one neutral financial specialist.
+Parties choose all Collaborative Practice team members at the beginning of your case.
+The team is ideally made up of each spouse, and two Collaborative lawyers, one for each party; two divorce coaches, one for each individual; a child specialist who represents the voice of the child(ren); and one neutral financial specialist.

 A divorcing couple can enter into the Collaborative Process through first contacting any member of the team.
 It is most common to first contact an attorney, but not required.
-For example, you and your spouse might first contact a licensed family therapist, or seek advice from their licensed financial professional about their circumstances.
-Once you determine your course of action is a divorce, a Collaborative Practice lawyer or a Collaborative financial specialist can begin the process.
+For example, a spouse might first contact a licensed family therapist, or seek advice from their licensed financial professional about their circumstances.

-You will work with your divorce coach on improving your communication skills as well as learn self-management and negotiation skills to help you during the divorce process.
-You and your divorce coach will develop the knowledge you need to participate in successful meetings, including:
+Parties will work with a divorce coach on improving your communication skills as well as learn self-management and negotiation skills to help you during the divorce process.
+A party’s divorce coach will develop the knowledge needed to participate in successful meetings, including: